mgreter/webmerge/README.md

 - Implement parallel workers for unrelated blocks
 - Put more usefull information to the console
 - i.e. files imported, files created, time needed ...
-- Include a tiny webserver to serve the project files from

 Installing on Windows
 =====================